top of page

 Context

-Illicit drug usage in the U.S. has steadily been on the rise in the past twenty years – and so have drug-related overdoses and deaths.
-In 2020 overdoses cause the loss of over 81,000 lives and cost the U.S. healthcare system $11 billion.
+Illicit drug usage in the U.S. has steadily increased over the past twenty years, leading to a rise in drug-related overdoses and deaths.
+In 2020, overdoses caused the loss of over 81,000 lives and cost the U.S. healthcare system $11 billion.

 Image by camilo jimenez